Prodigy-J/FullStackAssessment/README.md

+# Please run `npm install` in the backend folder to install the dependencies.

 An API is a means by which two systems communicate.
 It allows the sharing of information between different systems.

 Front-end is the part of an application that users can see and interact with, while the backend is the part of the application that processes data in the background.